NguyenHieu812/NguyenHieu812/README.md

 <h1 align="center">Hi 👋, I'm hieunt</h1>
 <h3 align="center">A fullstack developer at GNH Tech</h3>

+📌 Note: A large portion of my contributions are in private repositories.

 - 🌱 I’m currently learning **How to become a software engineer**

 - 📝 I regularly write articles on [https://www.devtalk.online/](https://www.devtalk.online/)